Sarah Kazemy

-Sarah Kazemy (سارا کاظمی; born 26 October 1987) is a French actress.
+Sarah Kazemy (سارا کاظمی; born 26 October 1987) is an Iranian actress who born in France.
 She is best known for her role in the independent film Circumstance.

 Early life

 Sarah was born in Neuilly sur Seine, France to an Iranian father and Algerian mother.
 She grew up in France and studied law, Arabic, German and Italian before becoming an actress.

 Career

 She had no experience in acting when she was asked to play one of the leads in the 2011 Iranian independent film Circumstance, in which she plays a young woman who discovers her sexuality and develops a lesbian relationship.
 She prepared for the role by staying with her relatives in Tehran, to gain personal experience from the situation there.
 Soon after she was cast as the female lead in the film Kanyamakan.